Weather Roseville CA 95747

 Shhhh.
 Don't tell the weather peep, but we do get snow every year at Christmas.
 I have proof.
 Watch!

 Granted, it was ONLY in downtown Roseville and ONLY for the Christmas holiday fun.
-Personally, that’s my fave kind of snow.
-Right up there with snowglobes and snowy scenes on Facebook.
+Not to mention, it was only faux snow!
+Personally, that's my fave kind of snow.
+Right up there with snow globes and snowy scenes on Facebook.
 How about you? 🙂

 Your local weather forecast options